mastodon/documentation/Contributing-to-Mastodon/Translating.md

 In both examples you can see a `one` case and an `other` case described for the pluralized strings.
 The exact strings is chosen by how many a certain quantity is -- when there is exactly one of something, the sentence goes to the `one` case; otherwise it goes to the `other` case.
 This how plualization works for English (`en`) and a few other languages.

-There are, however, many languages that don't operate in the one-other way.
+There are, however, many languages that don’t operate in the one-other way.
 Polish has four plural forms, named `one`, `few`, `many`, and `other` respectively.
 Arabic has six.
 Chinese, Japanese, and Korean only have one form called `other`.
 If your language does not use one/other plural forms, be sure to check out the cardinal part of this [Unicode CLDR Plural Rules](http://www.unicode.org/cldr/charts/28/supplemental/language_plural_rules.html) chart.
 Also as a rule of thumb, always start translaing with the `other` case in the English files as they are better generalized than the `one` case.

 ### Appendix B. Command Tools

 We have command line tools to help translators in their tasks.
 They are not essential.
 But they are really helpful.

-To use the tools, you'd need to properly setup your work station.
+To use the tools, you’d need to properly setup your work station.

 #### Setup